rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 Filters can either be defined inline within a configured subscription ({{SubscriptionYangTree}}), a dynamic subscription's *establish-subscription* RPC ({{EstablishSubscriptionYangTree}}), or as part of the *datastore-telemetry/filters* container ({{FilterContainerYangTree}}) which can then be referenced from a configured or dynamic subscription.

-The following selection filter types are included in the YANG Push Lite data model and may be applied against a datastore:
+The following selection filter types are included in the YANG Push v2 data model and may be applied against a datastore:

 - *YPaths*: A list of basic YANG path selection filters that defines a path to a subtree of data nodes in the data tree, with some simple constraints on keys.
 See {{YPaths}}.